Sherry5Wu/minitalk/README.md

 # Key used functions

-To finish this project, fully understanding sigaction() and kill() functions are reqired.
+To finish this project, fully understanding sigaction() and kill() functions are required.

 ## sigaction()